 - The MICR font MICR E13B.

-- The serif faces Baguad, Chap Clerk, Parlante, Presse, TSF&Co (art deco; +Heavy).
+- The serif typefaces Baguad, Chap Clerk, Parlante, Presse, TSF&Co (art deco; +Heavy).

-- The sans serif faces Bordini, Boum-Boum, Halotique (a sans family), Junien, and Normographe.
+- The sans serif typefaces Bordini, Boum-Boum, Halotique (a sans family), Junien, and Normographe.

 Alternate URL for his shareware typefaces.
 MyFonts link for his commercial typefaces.
 Alternate MyFonts link.
 Fontspace link.
 Dafont link.
 [Google]